Dabrown18/Clinicians_App/README.md

 ### Issues
 Attempted to use Google Maps API to find clinicians by state.
 I was successful.
 The problem is the Google API cost.
-I reached my API limit after 3 refreshes.
+I reached my API limit after 3 refreshes, so I used the coordinates instead of finding the state.
 Although the real app is on the `master` branch, if you want to run the app using Geocoder, run the command.

 Because I have a M1 Macbook, I had trouble building the app on Android.
 If the app is not